-The company and its brands like Investopedia, The Balance, Verywell help millions of people worldwide by publishing articles on topics users search for.
+The company and its brands like Investopedia, The Balance, and Verywell help millions of people worldwide by publishing articles on some of the topics users search for most often.
 Readers can obtain information on health and wellness, finances, beauty, and many more.

 Let’s take a closer look at Investopedia.
 The website provides people with a dictionary and academy aimed at teaching visitors everything related to finances.

-Wikipedia with 1.9 edits every second and 18 billion page views monthly is a great example of an evergreen website since it allows people worldwide to update its articles if some facts are missing or need editing.
+With its 1.9 edits every second and 18 billion monthly page views, Wikipedia is an excellent example of an evergreen website since it allows people worldwide to update its articles if some facts are missing or need editing.
 Because of this, Wikipedia’s information is constantly updated and remains relevant.

 Buffer blog is a treasure trove of materials for marketers.
 It involves blog posts about social media and online marketing and contains materials in various forms: tutorials, guides, courses, case studies, etc.

-Below, you can see Buffer's blog post on how to leverage Facebook for your company.
+You can see Buffer’s blog post on how to leverage Facebook for your company below.

-Companies that create not time-sensitive and always relevant evergreen articles will be able to easily receive their reward in the form of high ranking, more leads, loyal readers, and high traffic.
-So, don’t waste your time and leverage the gained knowledge when developing your content strategy.
+Companies that create non-time-sensitive and always relevant evergreen articles will be able to easily receive their reward in the form of high rankings, more leads, loyal readers, and increased traffic.
+Therefore, you should not waste your time and leverage the gained knowledge when developing your content strategy instead.

 - This article defines the term and provides readers with examples and tips.